ansible/tox-ansible/docs/configuration.md

 ### Overriding the configuration

-Any configuration in either the `[testenv]` section or am environment section `[testenv:integration-py3.11-{devel,milestone}]` can override some or all of the `tox-ansible` environment configurations.
+Any configuration in either the `[testenv]` section or an environment section `[testenv:integration-py3.11-{devel,milestone}]` can override some or all of the `tox-ansible` environment configurations.

 For example